yaikobzeray/dev-journal/activity_log.md

 Configured Flutter CI/CD pipeline with GitHub Actions for automated builds.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Tuesday, 04 June 2024 — Entry 5

+Configured Django CORS headers for the frontend.
+Used django-cors-headers to whitelist the React dev server.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*